Plan Summary Menu

 Basic Contributions

 Basic contributions are a major part of the total contributions that covered employers pay into the Pension Trust for your covered employment.
 They are used to help pay for the basic benefits your Plan provides.
-The exact contribution rates for your work are spelled out in your collective bargaining agreement.
+The exact contribution rates for your work are specified in your collective bargaining agreement.

 PEER Contributions